220425-UiPath/training-code/01/VbNotes.md

     * We include a namespace into our programming structure.
 After that, we will be able to access all the methods that have been defined in that namespace without getting an error.
 * A class or module
     * VB.Net is an object-oriented language.
+        * Object Oriented languages have a class and object
+        * A class is a Blueprint of an object.
+Object is anything which has real-life entity.
+Ex: cat
+        * Object has its state(attributes) and behaviors.
+Ex Cat has fur and cat can movement.
+State (data/attributes) are nouns and behaviors are verbs.
+        * Pillars of OOP:
+            * Encapsulation : Wrapping up of data and data hiding
+            * Abstraction : Show only essentials features of the program
+            * Inheritance : Its for resuability and creating parent-child releationship between objects of classes.
+            * Polymorphism : multiple behaviors based on the object
-    * Hence we must have a class module in every program.
+    * Hence we must have a class or module in every program.
     * It is inside this module that you will be able to define the data and methods to be used by your program.
 * Comments
     * To mark it as a comment, we added a single quote (‘) to the beginning of the sentence.
 The VB.Net compiler will not process this part.